 The bond is gifted into trust.
 You (the settlor) cannot benefit.
 If you survive seven years from establishment of the bond the whole amount will therefore be out of your estate for IHT purposes.
-However, a key benefit of a discounted gift trust, such as the Estate Planning Bond, is that if you were not to survive the required seven years, the 'discount' calculated at establishment would reduce the value of the gift into trust.
+However, a key benefit of a discounted gift trust, such as the Generation Planning Bond, is that, if you were not to survive the required seven years, the 'discount' calculated at establishment would reduce the value of the gift into trust.
 This can provide you some comfort that, should you not survive the required seven years for the gift to fall out of your estate, your loved ones will have a reduced IHT liability.

-In order to calculate your 'discount', Utmost International Isle of Man Limited is required to underwrite the policy.
-You will need to provide medical information within the application form and allow Utmost International Isle of Man Limited to contact your doctor to request a General Practitioner's Report (GPR) which will be sent to Utmost International Isle of Man Limited's underwriters by your doctor.
+Please be aware that in order to calculate your 'discount', Utmost is required to underwrite the policy.
+You will need to provide medical information within the application form and allow Utmost to contact your doctor to request a General Practitioner's Report (GPR) which will be sent to Utmost's underwriters by your doctor.
 The underwriters will then assess this information and provide an assessment of your state of health and life expectancy at the time the bond is taken out.
 In some cases, further medical information, examinations, or tests may be required.